 Every day, I find myself checking my own thoughts and behaviours in relation to this!
 I want to be a role model to them and raise strong, confidence and self-loving young girls.
 And of course, that begins with how I see myself!

 Oh, the mother-daughter bond – fuck me!
 No one can make you prouder or push your buttons harder (sometimes at the same time) than a smaller version of yourself!
 Whether they are 2 or 22!

-Raising a strong willed, opinionated, boundary pushing daughters?
+Raising strong-willed, opinionated, boundary-pushing daughters?
 I wonder where on earth they got that from *looks around sheepishly*.

 All those times I rolled my eyes at my mother, who to me just “DID NOT UNDERSTAND”!!!
 Only to realise now – she understands, she’s been there, she’s just trying to help, she knows best!
 Sorry MUM!!

 They don’t say “I am my mother’s daughter for no reason”